Anjem Choudary: Post-release and later conviction for directing a terrorist organisation

 Choudary was released from prison on 19 October 2018.
 Shortly after his release, it was reported that Choudary would be placed in a probation hostel in London Borough of Camden for six months where he would be required to abide by a number of conditions, such as ban from preaching at or attending certain mosques, he would only be allowed to associate with people who have been approved by the authorities, he would be allowed one phone and was banned from using an internet-enabled device without permission, use of the internet was to be supervised, he was restricted from travel outside Greater London's M25 and he was to not be able to leave the UK without permission.

 In mid-May 2019, Choudary was released from a probation hostel and began "the gradual process of becoming a free man".
 Other members of his organization were also released around that time, and began to "remobilize" their campaign to replace democracy in the UK with a caliphate ruled by Shariah law.
 Their area of focus (according to The New York Times), included East London and Bedfordshire (including the town of Luton).
 Their methods included "lower-profile tactics, ... encrypted apps"; instead of recruiting with "provocative public preaching and demonstrations", they now employ "secret internet forums and smaller group meetings in inconspicuous locations".
 These meeting are legal if the group holding the meeting uses a name that has not been "identified as that of a terrorist outfit" or otherwise banned.

 On 18 July 2021, Choudary's ban on speaking in public was lifted—though he was banned from Twitter almost immediately.
 The Independent reported in October 2021 that he had resumed his online campaigns.

 On 17 July 2023, Choudary was arrested by Metropolitan Police counter terrorism officers, along with Khaled Hussein of Canada.
 The investigation was multi-national and had involved the Metropolitan Police's counter-terrorism unit, MI5, the New York Police Department and the Royal Canadian Mounted Police.
 On 23 July, Choudary was charged with membership of a proscribed organisation and directing and encouraging support for a proscribed organisation, all contrary to section 56 of the Terrorism Act 2000.
 Hussein was charged with membership of a proscribed organisation.
 The court case began in June 2024 and was held at Woolwich Crown Court.
 On 23 July 2024, he was found guilty of "directing an organisation concerned with the commission of acts of terrorism" and is the first person in the UK to be convicted of this charge.
 At Woolwich Crown Court on 30 July 2024, Mr Justice Wall sentenced Choudary to life imprisonment with a minimum term of 28 years.
+His appeal against conviction and sentence was dismissed in March 2026.